Authz server¶

 Deploy the Kyverno Authz Server¶

-The first step is to deploy the Kyverno Authz Server.
+Now we can deploy the Kyverno Authz Server.

 # create the kyverno namespace